- Excellent customer service

 - Outstanding Customer Support: I encountered many user testimonials during the course of my research, but the one thing every review agreed upon was that PWF has outstanding customer service.
 Quick, friendly, helpful, and deeply personal, the support staff at PWF has helped to create and maintain lifelong devotees.
 Customers are passionate about ProWorkflow, perhaps more so than is usual for even the best software program, and it’s because they feel respected, assisted, and heard.

 - User-Friendly Design: PWF is fairly simple and straightforward.
 All areas are clearly labeled, and each feature is self-explanatory.
 Even the more intricate functions, like template design, are well within the reach of beginner users.
-And the customer service is frankly so great (and free) that technical problems aren’t much of a hurdle anyways.
+And the customer service is frankly so great (and free) that technical problems aren’t much of a hurdle anyway.

 - Reasonably Priced: For a software solution that charges per user, ProWorkflow is comparatively cost effective, especially when you consider the generous storage space that accompanies each plan.